NARv22/data/README.md

 - **inputs/** contains 25 inputs.
 They are used for each perturbation threshold, which ranges from 0.02 to 0.05.

-- **results/** contains experimental results for Table 1 (upper part) in the submission and Figure 1 in the supplementary material, organized w.r.t. the perturbation thresholds.
+- **results/** contains experimental results for Table 1 and Figure 6 in the submission, organized w.r.t. the perturbation thresholds.

     Each csv file named by the two tools (e.g. NARv[M]_vs_Marabou.csv) contains the experimental data for the comparison between those